datton94/remediation-lab/README.md

 ### Bootstrap
 Look at the repo, you will see the terraform/bootstrap directory.
 It the very first component that need to be inited, create the S3 bucket needed for storing the terraform state, create users, roles and grant the permission for them by policies so I named it `bootstrap`.

-For the first run, you need to comment out these line on provider.tf
+For the first run, you need to comment out these lines in `provider.tf`
 ```
 terraform {
   backend "s3" {